"

 front wheel of bicycle is bent making it unable to roll

-You don’t have to know much about bikes to know that the front wheel is bent.
-That is the underlying pathology for the disease this bike has.
+You don’t have to know much about bikes to recognize that the front wheel is bent.
+This bent wheel represents the underlying pathology for the disease this bike has.
 The fact that the bike won’t go and yet the pedals can turn are the changes in function or the pathophysiology of this bike disease.
-The treatment would be to get a new wheel.
+The treatment would involve getting a new wheel.
 If only we could replace our broken parts so easily!

 When Are Other Health Professionals Brought In?

 Some types of pathology are unique or obvious enough that your primary care provider (your family doctor, nurse-practitioner, ER doctor) is able to recognize what is going on without involving other health care providers.
-But more commonly, such as with pedals that won’t turn, there might be more than one underlying cause.
-A primary care provider will take your presenting signs and symptoms and compare it to known disease symptoms.
-They will then collect more information through visual observation (changes in appearance, colour); through palpation (for difference in size, position, and pain indicators); auscultation (listening with a stethoscope for changes in sounds) and simple measurements such as temperature, blood pressure, pulse and oxygen saturation.
-These will give them more information to determine what other health professionals Careers in Health Care in BC need to be involved to determine what is the underlying disease process, or pathology, or if the changes are just a normal variation.
+More commonly, however, as with pedals that won’t turn, there might be more than one underlying cause.
+A primary care provider will take your presenting signs and symptoms, and compare them to those of known diseases.
+They will then collect more information through visual observation (changes in appearance, colour); through palpation (for difference in size, position, and pain indicators); auscultation (listening with a stethoscope for changes in sounds) and simple measurements such as temperature, blood pressure, pulse, and oxygen saturation.
+These will give them more information to determine what other health professionals Careers in Health Care in BC need to be involved to identify the underlying disease process, or pathology, or if the changes are just a normal variation.

 How Does Pathology Fit into a Visit to the Doctor by Jennifer Kong, Adrian Marcuzzi, & Theo Lam, licensed under All Rights Reserved